How to Become a Police Officer in Chicago

 Chicago Police Salary and Jobs Outlook

-In 2012, the starting salary for a Chicago police officer was $43,104, which increased to $61,530 after one year of employment.
-This amount increased to $65,016 after 18 months of service.
+In 2017 the starting salary for a Chicago police officer was $48,078, with an increase to $72,510 after 18 months of service.
 The Chicago Police Department also offers a number of regular pay increases and promotions for specialized or command positions.
 Salaries are also supplemented according to annual duty availability and include an annual uniform allowance.3

 For more information on current Chicago law enforcement positions, take a look at our job board page.

 More Information on the Chicago Police Department and Crime

 The Chicago Police Department is very active in community participation on many levels.
 The department has a number of programs aimed at local residents as well as families in need.
 One of their most innovative programs, “Shop With A Cop,” is an annual event that assigns participating police officers to families who need financial help at Christmastime.